 If you are at home and tablets are causing you problems, do talk to your nurse or doctor.
 They may suggest

-- Suppositories – you may not be keen about using these, but anti sickness suppositories can stop you feeling sick for 8 hours or more
+- Suppositories into your back passage – you may not be keen about using these, but anti sickness suppositories can stop you feeling sick for 8 hours or more

 - A tablet you can dissolve under your tongue to get a drug into your bloodstream very quickly

-Your district nurse can also give you injections just under the skin once or twice a day.
-You can have the drug through a small needle (cannula) taped to the skin, so you don't have to have an injection each time.
+Your district nurse can also give you injections of anti sickness drug just under the skin once or twice a day.
+Or you can have the drug through a small needle taped to the skin, so you don't have to have an injection each time.

 Question about cancer?
 Contact our information nurse team